jdaif/slate/source/index.html.md

 ## Program Object

 When a program object is retrieved, it may contain one or many [Program Revisions Objects](https://jdaif.github.io/slate/#program-revision-object)
-The description for eac program revision  returned by this call is less detailed than description obtained when calling the [Program Revisions Object](https://jdaif.github.io/slate/#program-revision-object) it does not include information about the Contracts or exposure.
+The description for each program revision  returned by this call is less detailed than description obtained when calling the [Program Revisions Object](https://jdaif.github.io/slate/#program-revision-object) it does not include information about the Contracts or exposure.

 ```json
 [